rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_5.md

 2. **Deploy the Application**

-   - Deploy the application using the Helm chart.
+   - Deploy the WordPress application using the Helm chart.
    - Ensure the application is accessible from the internet.

 3. **Store Artifacts in Git**

-   - Store the application and Helm chart in a new git repository.
+   - Store the WordPress application and Helm chart in a new git repository.

 4. **Verify the Application**

    - Verify that the application is running and accessible.

 5. **Additional Tasks**
-   - Implement a CI/CD pipeline to automate the deployment of the application.
+   - Implement a CI/CD pipeline to automate the deployment of the WordPress.
    - Document the application setup and deployment process in a README file.

 ## Submission